Fescron/diy-logging-volt-ampmeter/README.md

 <br/>

 This battery-powered logging volt/ampmeter was made with the intention to easily get `.CSV` files filled with voltage/current/power measurements on a SD-card to plot and use this data further.
-It is supposed to have the same functionality as much more expensive dataloggers, with the added benifit of the ability to change the firmware to add more functions.
+It is supposed to have the same functionality as much more expensive dataloggers, with the added benefit of the ability to change the firmware to add more functions.

 <br/>